intel-lab-lkp/linux/Documentation/networking/netconsole.rst

 Dynamic reconfigurability is a useful addition to netconsole that enables remote logging targets to be dynamically added, removed, or have their parameters reconfigured at runtime from a configfs-based userspace interface.
-[ Note that the parameters of netconsole targets that were specified/created from the boot/module option are not exposed via this interface, and hence cannot be modified dynamically. ]

 To include this feature, select CONFIG_NETCONSOLE_DYNAMIC when building the netconsole module (or kernel, if netconsole is built-in).